-The only problem we had is heavy clouds on the northwest.
-We were afraid to get under the rain with the car parked not on the very hard ground.
+The only problem we had is heavy clouds in the northwest.
+We were afraid to get under the rain with the car parked, not on the very hard ground.
 So we wrapped our exploration there and drove to the southern trailhead.

 On the southern trailhead, we found a dozen parked cars, and it was way more lively there.
 After the quiet northern section, it felt like we returned closer to the town.

 Here we aimed to the Cracked Eggs – 36.2672222,-108.2238888888889.

 From there, we took east towards high bluffs where, after some exploration, found a group of hoodoos.